kcdodd/partis-pyproj/doc/userguide/index.rst

 The backend provides a mechanism to perform an arbitrary operation before any files are copied into either the source or binary distribution:

+* ``tool.pyproj.prep`` : called to fill in 'dynamic' metadata, or update the 'build_requires' list of requirements needed to build a binary distribution.
 * ``tool.pyproj.dist.prep`` : called first for both source or binary distributions.
 * ``tool.pyproj.dist.source.prep``: called before copying files to a source distribution.
 * ``tool.pyproj.dist.binary.prep``: called before copying files to a binary distribution.